simoatze/Archer/README.md

     export LD_LIBRARY_PATH=${LLVM_INSTALL}/bin:${LLVM_INSTALL}/lib/intelomprt:${LLVM_INSTALL}/local/archer/lib:\${LD_LIBRARY_PATH}"

-To make the environment permanent add the previous lines or equivalents to your shell start-up stript such as "~/.bashrc".
+To make the environment permanent add the previous lines or equivalents to your shell start-up script such as "~/.bashrc".

 # Usage<a id="sec-5" name="sec-5"></a>

 ## How to compile<a id="sec-5-1" name="sec-5-1"></a>

-Archer provides a command to compile your programs with Clang/LLVM OpenMP and hide all the mechanics neccessary to detect data races automatically in your OpenMP programs.
+Archer provides a command to compile your programs with Clang/LLVM OpenMP and hide all the mechanics necessary to detect data races automatically in your OpenMP programs.

 This Archer command is called *clang-archer*, and this can be used as a drop-in replacement of your compiler command (e.g., clang, gcc, etc.).

 The following are some of the examples of how one can integrate *clang-archer* into his/her build system.

 ### Single source<a id="sec-5-1-1" name="sec-5-1-1"></a>